Now accepting clinical partnership and advisory inquiries — Nigeria pilot program

 What the partnership provides

-Full device deployment at no cost.
+Full device deployment at no cost to the facility.
 Dedicated technical support and CHW training.
-Sub-grant funding from the Gates Foundation award for site operations, IRB fees, and physician time.
+Sub-grant funding to support site operations, IRB coordination, and physician oversight time.

 📊